neilenns/mobiflight-docs/content/devices/potentiometer/configuring-device/index.md

 weight: 30
 ---

-Potentiometers are typically to simulator variables that expect a range of values.
-The following steps demonstrate how to configure a potentiometer to control the throttle in Microsoft Flight Simulator 2020 and Microsoft Flight Simulator 2024.
+Potentiometers are typically connected to simulator variables that expect a range of values.
+The following steps demonstrate how to configure a potentiometer to control the throttle in a Cessna 172 in Microsoft Flight Simulator 2020 and Microsoft Flight Simulator 2024.

 > [!TIP]
 > The steps for using a potentiometer with X-Plane are similar.
 Use the **X-Plane DataRef** type when configuring the **Sim Variable** tab.